kelson8/kcnet-blog/Readme.md

 To run this, you will need to download the latest version of [Hugo](https://github.com/gohugoio/hugo) and place it in the same folder as the repo.

+This needs some submodules for the theme to work, to obtain those use this command: `git clone https://github.com/kelson8/kcnet-blog.git --recurse-submodules --recursive`

 ## Modifying the site
 To modify the hello-friend-ng theme, I have copied the index.html, and a few other files from the theme into the `layouts` folder.